Solutions

 What is MCF?

-MCF is Multi-Channel Fulfillment.
+MCF is Multi Channel Fulfillment.

-This is part of FBA, wherein you fulfill orders from outside of Amazon with your Amazon FBA inventory.
+This is part of FBA, wherein you fulfill orders from outside of Amazon with your FBA inventory.

 You can create manual orders, or integrate with your own store, to use Amazon as your fulfillment method even when you’re selling somewhere else.